- Mr S L Chillcott (Head of Physics)

 The department teaches in a suite of laboratories in the science building, all of which are equipped with interactive white boards and audio visual facilities.

 As Thirds (Year 7), Physics is taught as part of a General Science Course.
 The Shells course (Year 8) is based on Key Stage 3 of the National Curriculum.
 (See below for the Fourths course).

 This is taught over three years beginning in the Fourths (Year 9).
 We follow the AQA specification.
-All pupils take Physics as a separate science at Higher Tier.
+The majority of pupils take Physics as a separate science at Higher Tier.

 We follow the AQA specification.
 This has the advantage of continuity from GCSE in the Centre Assessed Unit (ISA).